Software That Models the Hydraulic and Water Quality Behavior of Water Distribution Piping Systems

 - design sampling programs,

-- study disinfectant loss and by-product formation,
+- study disinfectant loss and by-product formations,

 - conduct consumer exposure assessments,